SkillsFundingAgency/das-apim-endpoints/README.md

 }
 ```

 * Start the API project `SFA.DAS.Assessors.Api`.
 Starting the API will load up a Swagger definition with all of the available operations.
-This sevice is an API which allows an EPAO (end-point assessment organisation) to access ''Record a grade'' functionality programmatically.
+This sevice allows `das-assessor-service` to have a standards cache locally and for it to access the data in the table `ApprovalsExtract`.